AutosTravel

 Discovery Can Be Hazardous

 There’s a shortcut from Bishop, California to Nevada.
 Climbing 3,000 feet into the White Mountains, it crosses a plateau bordering the northern edge of Death Valley before briefly ascending again to 7,400 feet into the Sylvania Mountains.
 Then it takes a final dive down the other side, dumping onto US95 between Goldfield and Bonnie Claire; basically the middle of nowhere.
 CA168 unceremoniously turns into NV266 but no one ever notices.
-It’s because they’re always too busy just trying to survive.
+It’s because they’re too busy just trying to survive.

 This road, taken at speed, is borderline terrifying.
 Take a left off US395 at Big Pine and hold on.
 Narrow, no shoulder, often no fog line, sometimes no centerline.
 Carved through high boulders and solid rock, this worn and sun-bleached blacktop curves, undulates and weaves up, around, even through a dizzying myriad of obstacles.
 Sometimes the untamed brush encroaches on the road, making an already narrow path even tighter.
 But the crazy part, the part that really elevates the terror to another level, is the constant ups and downs of the roadbed.
 This road bumps and drops, rises and twists more than anything I’ve ever seen, much less driven.
 It’s a bit like taking a 20-foot power boat on a rollicking, harrowing ride over 10-foot swells while battling tides and currents.